virtualritz/aftereffects-sys/README.md

     ├── ...
 ```

-Crate `version 0.1.5` was tested with the *AfterEffects SDK* from **October
+Crate `version 0.1.5` was tested with the *Ae SDK* from **October 2021**.
-2021**.

 ## Configuration

 The `build.rs` specifically looks into some of the folders under
 `$AESDK_ROOT/Examples`.

-The file `ae_wrapper.hpp` contains the headers you need to build your
+The file `wrapper.hpp` contains the headers you need to build your Ae
-AfterEffects plugin.
+plugin.
 Modify as needed.
-If the header is some (new) SDK
+If the header is some (new) SDK folder that
-folder that `build.rs` does not yet list, add it.
+`build.rs` does not yet list, add it.

 ### Features